nhs-r-community/demos-and-how-tos/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the demos and how-tos repository.
+Thanks for your interest in contributing to the demos and how-tos repository.

 The NHS-R Community welcomes contributions in the form of: